janjiralakirankumar/DevOpsEssentials/README.md

 ```
 git --version
 ```
-If it does not exist, then you can install it with the below command.
+(Optional) If it does not exist, then you can install it with the below command.
 Else no need to execute the below line:
 ```
 sudo apt install git -y
 ```
-Download the Java code we are going to use in the CICD pipeline
+Download the Java code that we are going to use in the CICD pipeline
 ```
 wget https://devops-e-e.s3.ap-south-1.amazonaws.com/hello-world-master.zip
 ```